hashicorp/terraform-provider-awscc/docs/resources/ssm_patch_baseline.md

 - `global_filters` (Attributes) A set of global filters used to include patches in the baseline. (see [below for nested schema](#nestedatt--global_filters))
 - `operating_system` (String) Defines the operating system the patch baseline applies to.
 The Default value is WINDOWS.
 - `patch_groups` (List of String) PatchGroups is used to associate instances with a specific patch baseline
-- `rejected_patches` (List of String) A list of explicitly rejected patches for the baseline.
+- `rejected_patches` (List of Dynamic) A list of explicitly rejected patches for the baseline.
 - `rejected_patches_action` (String) The action for Patch Manager to take on patches included in the RejectedPackages list.
 - `sources` (Attributes List) Information about the patches to use to update the instances, including target operating systems and source repository.
 Applies to Linux instances only. (see [below for nested schema](#nestedatt--sources))
 - `tags` (Attributes List) Optional metadata that you assign to a resource.
 Tags enable you to categorize a resource in different ways. (see [below for nested schema](#nestedatt--tags))